MirkoLouis/Meerko-s-Anime-Tracker/project_overview.md

 - **Technology Stack:** Node.js with the Express.js framework.
 - **Responsibilities:**
     - **API Server:** Exposes a RESTful API to handle all data-related operations, including CRUD operations for comments.
+    - **Service Layer:** Contains business logic and interacts with the database (e.g., `services/commentService.js`).
-    - **Database Interaction:** Communicates with the MySQL database to store and retrieve data.
+    - **Database Interaction:** Centralized database connection and pooling managed in `config/database.js`.
+Services communicate with the MySQL database to store and retrieve data.
     - **Authentication & Authorization:** Manages user authentication and authorization using JSON Web Tokens (JWT).
 Includes middleware to protect routes and implement Role-Based Access Control (e.g., ensuring only admins can delete comments).
     - **Routing:** Defines the application's routes and maps them to the appropriate controller logic.